Swedish court rules against Tesla in dispute with postal service over deliveries | Business

 A Swedish court said PostNord does not for the time being need to deliver licence plates to Tesla that are being blocked by the postal service's workers, in the latest twist in a fight over collective bargaining agreements.
 Tesla is facing growing pressure in Sweden, Norway and Denmark from unions backing Swedish IF Metall's mechanics who went on strike on Oct.
 27 demanding a collective agreement with the company.

-Some Swedish pension funds have urged Tesla to sign the agreement with the union, but so far held off selling its shares.
+Some Swedish pension funds have also urged Tesla to sign the agreement with the union, but so far held off selling its shares.
+Tesla and IF Metall did not immediately respond to requests for comment. ($1 = 6.9101 Danish crowns)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)